andreasfaerber/docker-tinydns/README.md

 - Create a SSH key pair required to pull your DNS data (named ssh_key and ssh_key.pub here)
 - Allow the repository to be pulled by that SSH key pair (read-only)
+- Change the example GIT_DNSDATA URL to your DNS data repository

 ```
 docker run -d \